MarquisOgre/digiswap-document/core-products/syrup-pool.md

 **Extending the utility of SYRUP tokens**

-Governance, collecting fees, stacking DGP block rewards and the \(upcoming\) Golden Syrup lottery are some of the SYRUP token’s core utility functions… for now.
+Governance, collecting fees, stacking DIGIS block rewards and the \(upcoming\) Golden Syrup lottery are some of the SYRUP token’s core utility functions… for now.

-With SYRUP Pool, a new function has been offered for SYRUP holders in Digiswap: adding the toppings to $SYRUP and the $DGP.
+With SYRUP Pool, a new function has been offered for SYRUP holders in Digiswap: adding the toppings to $SYRUP and the $DIGIS.